 Who are we, at St Marys?

 Our values are captured most prominently in the parables of the Prodigal Son and the Good Samaritan.
 The Prodigal Son teaches us that some people need more time and compassion than others to flourish and that our actions have consequences for which we must take responsibility.
-All staff understand that some children, like the younger son in the parable, will need more time, compassion and encouragement than others to learn from their mistakes.

 The Good Samaritan teaches us to show friendship through the acceptance of others, looking for the best in everyone without prejudice.
 In our school, children are encouraged to be safe, ready and respectful to everyone.
 The same parable teaches us the importance of service to others, even when this is costly to us or we find it difficult.
 Through our curriculum projects, our pupils learn how their empathy and advocacy for others can effect change and make a difference.